joeriks/napkin-sample/readme.md

 			GrandChildNode121
 			GrandChildNode122

-Which outputs to a json like this:
+Which the napkin.js parser outputs to a json like this:

 	[{
 		node:"Node1",